OLIMEX/ESP8266/IoT Firmware/README.md

 ## Security

 SSL implementation is quite restricted due to small RAM amount.
 Successfully tested with 1024 bit keys.
 Unfortunately because of large number of supported modules there is not enough free RAM.
-If you want to enable SSL you should reduce supported modules in olimex/include/user_config.h
+If you want to enable SSL you should compile firmware with reduced modules support

 For example:

-	#define SSL_ENABLE                     1

-	#define ADC_ENABLE                     0
-	#define BATTERY_ENABLE                 0

-	#define MOD_RFID_ENABLE                0
-	#define MOD_FINGER_ENABLE              0
-	#define MOD_EMTR_ENABLE                0

-	// ...and so on.
+	make clean
+	make DEVICE=EVB_ONLY SSL=1 APP=1

 You can use [Sample HTML / JavaScript application](#sample-html--javascript-application) to upload your SSL keys.